More and more coat patterns are available and well explained in haberdasheries, and maybe you, like me, have been tempted to make your own coat?

 2. Lightly spray water on your fabric

-4. Let your coupon dry flat so that the fibers tighten.
-Only move your coupon once the fabric is dry and cold, otherwise you risk deforming it.
+4. Let your coupon dry flat so the fibers tighten.
+Only move your coupon once the fabric is dry and cool, otherwise you risk deforming it.

 Boiled wool